rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

     product.

 -   **Product:creator** - The Product Creator role has permissions to create, read, and update resources for the designated product.
-The creator role cannot delete a resource.
+This role cannot delete a resource.
 All destructive actions are prohibited.

 -   **Product:observer** - The Product Observer role has permissions to